Will I lose my hair?

 The Wigs and Hairpieces Service Payment (WHSP) is administered by HealthPac on behalf of the Ministry of Health and is paid directly to the supplier of the product(s) or to you, if you’ve already purchased the product.
 For more information on the wigs subsidy please visit The Ministry of Health’s Wigs Subsidy or contact the HealthPac enquiry line: Freephone 0800 458 448.

 Your specialist team may provide you with a list of wig suppliers in your area.
-Or you can search our Pink Directory (use “wigs’ as the key word), or contact your local division of the Cancer Society for help.
+Alternatively, check out the wigs, scarves and headwear category on the Breast Cancer Services Directory, or contact your local Cancer Society for help.
 When you have chosen your wig or headwear, the supplier will make the claim to HealthPac for you, or you can make it yourself if you prefer.

 How to donate your hair